This article explains how to hibernate a PC when running Windows 11.

 How to hibernate a computer using keyboard shortcuts

-Press your keyboard’s ALT + F4 keys to open the shutdown windows dialog box.
-Then select Hibernate from the options.
+Press your keyboard’s ALT + F4 keys to open the shutdown window’s dialog box.
+Then, select Hibernate from the options.

-Or press the CTRL + ALT + DEL keys on your keyboard to bring up other command options, then click on the power button icon at the bottom right, and click Hibernate to put a computer to sleep.
+Or press the CTRL + ALT + DEL keys on your keyboard to bring up other command options, then click on the power button icon at the bottom right, and click Hibernate to put your computer to sleep.

 That should do it!